qBitnaut/isometric-city/README.md

-# IsoCity
+# Veocity Simulator

-Try for free at [iso-city.com](https://iso-city.com)!

-IsoCity is a open-source isometric city-building simulation game built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
+Veocity Simulator is a open-source isometric city-building simulation game built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 It leverages the HTML5 Canvas API for high-performance rendering of isometric graphics, featuring complex systems for economic simulation, trains, planes, seaplanes, helicopters, cars, pedestrians, and more.

 ![IsoCity Banner](public/readme-image.png)